 The relics of the iron trade during this century are very abundant, particularly andirons, of almost every imaginable pattern.
-Fig. 16, which I lately purchased of a dealer in old iron, at Lewes, is ornamented with the arms of the family of Thatcher, and was probably cast for the hall of their fine old mansion, Priesthawes, in the parish of Westham.
-Fig. 17 is one of a pair in the possession of Mr. William Harvey.
-The upper portion of the andiron is a demy human figure, in the costume of temp.
+I lately purchased of a dealer in old iron, at Lewes, an andiron ornamented with the arms of the family of Thatcher, and this was probably cast for the hall of their fine old mansion, Priesthawes, in the parish of Westham.
+One of a pair is in the possession of Mr William Harvey.45 The upper portion of the andiron is a demy human figure, in the costume of temp.
 James I, holding a tobacco-pipe in the right hand, and in the left a jug or tankard.
-The bird on the shield is perhaps intended for a phœnix.
-Fig. 18 (which may belong to the close of the preceding century) is at Hammond's Place, Clayton, the property of Colonel Elwood.
-This house was a seat of the Michelbornes, but the initials I. T. upon the andirons prove them to have belonged to some other family; perhaps the Turners of Old Land, in the same district.
-Fig. 19, belonging to Mr. Hassell, of Waldron, is a remarkably clean and delicate piece of casting.
+The bird on the shield is perhaps intended for a phoenix.
+One (which may belong to the close of the preceding century) is at Hammond's Place, Clayton, the property of Colonel Elwood.
+This house was a seat of the Michelbornes, but the initials I.T. upon the andirons prove them to have belonged to some other family; perhaps the Turners of Old Land, in the same district.
+Belonging to Mr Hassell, of Waldron, is a remarkably clean and delicate piece of casting.
 It bears the date of 1640, and a coat of arms, which I have not been able to appropriate.
+It is traditionally reported to have been cast in the parish of Waldron.
+A pair of monster andirons, of about the same date, is in the possession of Mr A. Playsted, of Wadhurst.
+They are 39 inches in height, and their style is Egyptian.
+The heraldic bearing, which is much defaced, appears to be "a cross between four martlets."